dotnet/AspNetCore.Docs/aspnetcore/blazor/state-management.md

 > [!WARNING]
 > `Microsoft.AspNetCore.ProtectedBrowserStorage` is an unsupported, experimental package that isn't intended for production use.
 >
-> The package is only available for use in ASP.NET Core 3.1 Blazor Server apps.
+> The package is only available for use in ASP.NET Core 3.1 apps.

 ### Configuration